-Life has changed for billions of people around the world in the last few days.
-As droves of people struggle to address practical matters like working from home, arranging childcare, stocking up on groceries, staying physically healthy and caring for at-risk family members, we should not ignore the toll this coronavirus pandemic has on our mental and overall health.
+Life has changed for billions of people around the world.
+As droves of people struggle to address practical matters like working from home, childcare, staying physically healthy and caring for at-risk family members, we cannot not ignore the toll this coronavirus pandemic has on our mental and overall health.

 If you have been feeling increased anxiety about COVID-19, otherwise known as Coronavirus, you are not alone.
 Dawn Brown, director of the National Alliance on Mental Illness (NAMI) HelpLine, reports the line has seen “an uptick” in calls related to COVID-19.

-Additionally, Axios data estimate that 29% of adults have experienced a decline in emotional wellbeing during just the last week!
+Additionally, Axios data estimate that 29% of adults have experienced a decline in emotional wellbeing!

 It is not selfish to take some time out to check in with yourself and your mental well-being during this time.
 In fact, it is vital to stay grounded and balanced, especially if you have others relying on your help.